 Two convicts died on the voyage.
 Of the 186 convicts landed, Edward Deacon, suffering from impetigo, was sent to hospital along with Patrick Lyons who fractured his thigh – the second time in three months in the same place; the Surgeon reported a ‘perfect cure of the limb’.

 The Ship’s Guards and Carers

 In 1843 Asiatic was one of sixteen convict ships arriving in Van Diemen’s Land from British ports – her only convict voyage.
 She was, however, ultimately bound for New South Wales where the majority of 99th Regiment troops in Australia were then garrisoned.
 Guarding the convicts to Hobart were Captain Reid and 70 troops.
 In October 1843 most of these men re-boarded Asiatic and sailed to join their regiment in Parramatta, NSW.
-In 1849 Privates Thomas Allmond, William James, and John F Maguire arrived in Western Australia, eventually receiving their Army discharges and settling in the Colony.
+In 1849 Privates Thomas Allmond and William James arrived in Western Australia, eventually receiving their Army discharges and settling in the Colony.

 The Master of the vessel Asiatic was George Barlow and Andrew Sinclair was the Surgeon Superintendent on the voyage.